 The first step in diagnosing this problem is to check the master cylinder reservoir fluid level.
 Is the master cylinder reservoir low on fluid, or is it completely empty?
 If the system's brake fluid reservoir is empty, most likely the system has a leak and you'll need to visually locate the failure.
 If the system is low on fluid but not completely empty, you're more likely to have a component that is frozen or rusted and needs servicing.

 Notice About Low Brake Fluid

 If you find that the brake fluid is low, adding brake fluid to the reservoir will not fix the issue.
 Your brake pedal will still be soft.
 If you want to keep driving safely, you must find what is causing the fluid to be low.

 What You See When the Brake Master Cylinder Is Leaking Internally or Externally

-If this is something you're starting to notice, pull into a parking lot and put the vehicle in park or apply the parking brake, check the brake fluid level in the master cylinder first, if it's empty, you have an external leak in the system, if it's within the full and low line, the master cylinder may be leaking internally.
+If this is something you're starting to notice, pull into a parking lot and put the vehicle in park or apply the parking brake, and check the brake fluid level in the master cylinder first.
+If it's empty, you have an external leak in the system, if it's within the full and low line, the master cylinder may be leaking internally.

 A quick check to see if your master cylinder is leaking internally would be to apply light pressure to the brake pedal and notice if it sinks slowly towards the floor.
 If it does, you know you have a problem with the master cylinder leaking internally.